• DK: +45 76 300 333

 Share

 While digital printing was a long way into the future when corona treatment was first invented and developed to help printers cope with the booming demand for printed plastics in the 1950s, the principle of combating surface tension to allow inks and lacquers to adhere to a range of uncooperative substrates, is just as relevant in today’s digital age.
-We asked our VP Sales, Kevin McKell, to discuss and explain the requirements.
+We asked our Chief Sales Officer, Kevin McKell, to discuss and explain the requirements.

 Does digital printing place different demands on surface treatment?